 The evaluation will ensure that the sample of project stakeholders consulted equitably represent the various possible perspectives, including an adequate variety of country contexts.

-The evaluation will engage the FFF management team throughout the process: a first round of consultation took place during the preparation of the evaluation with the aim of building consensus on the evaluation objectives, scope and approach, and to ascertain the team’s appropriate understanding of the project’s intent.
+The evaluation will engage the FFF management team, including FFF Partners throughout the process: a first round of consultation took place during the preparation of the evaluation with the aim of building consensus on the evaluation objectives, scope and approach, and to ascertain the team’s appropriate understanding of the project’s intent.
 Key stakeholders from and outside of FAO will also contribute to building the information base of the evaluation, whether in Rome, in the field or through virtual exchanges.
 Main programme stakeholders will be consulted to validate the evaluation preliminary results.

 As the core of the evaluation design, the evaluation matrix will serve to show how each evaluation question will be answered by proposed methods, and using given sources of data and data collection procedures.
 Specific tools, such as Focus Group Discussions or Interview Guides, will be developed to ensure a systematic collection of information across countries and institutions.